-Bookings for bridge house Kortjewantsbrug include a SWEET little extra: free entrance to the Maritime Museum!
+Bookings for bridge house Kortjewantsbrug include a SWEET little extra: 50% discount on tickets for the Maritime Museum!

 From 1967 to 2017, bridge house ‘Kortjewantsbrug’ accommodated the city’s many bridge keepers.
 In 2017, the bridge house started a new chapter as one of SWEETS hotel’s 28 independent hotel rooms.

 Architectural Style: New Objectivity

 The cylinder-shaped Kortjewantsbrug bridge house on Prins Hendrikkade (street) functioned not only as a bridge control building, it was also one of Amsterdam’s four harbour offices.
 Ships heading for the Amstel (river) first had to report here.